Double Trouble (1967 film): Background

-It was the first film produced by Irwin Winkler a manager who had impressed Robert O'Brien, head of MGM, during the making of Doctor Zhivago (1965).
+It was the first film produced by Irwin Winkler, a manager who had impressed Robert O'Brien, head of MGM, during the making of Doctor Zhivago (1965).
 O'Brien suggested Winkler produce a movie for MGM, and Russell Thatcher, head of the studio's story department, offered the script for Double Trouble, thinking it would make an ideal vehicle for Julie Christie, who had been in Doctor Zhivago.
 Winkler agreed and took the project to O'Brien, who said he wanted to make it, but starring Elvis Presley instead of Christie.
 The script had to be rewritten to accommodate Presley.
 Although the film was set in Europe, all the action was shot on the MGM backlot in Culver City.

 Winkler later wrote that his first "foray into Hollywood" was "with a famous male rock singer playing a dramatic role that had been written for a woman, a controlling, hostile manager, a story that took place in Europe and would be shot in Culver City, California, and a very nice director who could hardly walk up the stairs to meet me and who'd told me he was going blind."
+Judd Bernard, the other producer, does not mention that the role of Elvis in "Double trouble" would have been written for a woman.

 Elvis was paid $750,000 plus 40% of the profits.

 Renowned character actor Michael Murphy made his big-screen, feature-film debut playing the character Morley.